usbarmory/go-boot/README.md

 Introduction
 ============

-> :warning: this is a Work in Progress
+> :warning: this is a Work in Progress not meant for production use

 This [TamaGo](https://github.com/usbarmory/tamago) based unikernel acts as a primary UEFI boot loader for AMD64 platforms, allowing boot of kernel images